JunaidSalim/Checkers/README.md

 # Checkers

-Instructions for making this game is given in instructions.pdf
+Instructions for making Checkers game is given in instructions.pdf

 Introduction:
 This is a checkers game developed in C++ by Junaid Saleem.
 It is a classic board game where two players take turns moving their pieces on an 8x8 grid.
 The game follows the standard rules of checkers, implementing the necessary functionalities using classes.